Updated October, 2021.

 If you're considering a career in alternative dispute resolution (ADR), you're probably familiar with practices like mediation and arbitration, which people use to resolve disputes out of court.

 Given the time, expense, and sheer stress of litigation, it's no surprise that the field of ADR is growing rapidly.
-But if you're looking to capitalize on this momentum, to start a career in arbitration, where do you begin?
+But if you're looking to capitalize on this momentum and start a career in arbitration, where do you begin?

 These are just some of the questions we get from prospective students, who are considering arbitration training.
 And who better to answer them than David Merrigan?

-David is a highly experienced arbitrator, who also happens to teach our Arbitration for Professionals Certificate.
+David is a highly experienced arbitrator, who also happens to teach our Arbitration Certificate.

 So let's get started.
 Here are David's answers to your most frequently asked questions, along with some valuable advice to start your career.